hijacque/hijacque/README.md

 ## Hi!
 I'm Hannah 👋

 I’m a **Full-stack Developer** still exploring various programming languages and frameworks, and currently I’m diving into **Flutter**.
-Personal small projects and designing beautiful practice UIs are some of what I do in my free time.

-I like romanticism art.
-I believe aliens exist and that I will always be learning ^ v ^

 ### Facts about me 👩🏻‍💼